Fruits

 Food awareness and consumption is the best strategy in maintaining a healthy community.
 Unfortunately, fresh fruit and vegetables have sickened many people and have been linked to several outbreaks since 1990.
 Prevent foodborne illness and contamination through our practical suggestions.

-Please read our handbook on Food Safety for School + Community Gardens.
+Please read our handbook on Food Safety for Schools + Community Gardens.